 Where should my family go to cheer me along?
 Good spots for your loved ones are:

 - Fort Vancouver Area (all races at the start)

 - Officer's Row (all races at the start)

 - And of course, the finish line in front of Main Event

-Just remind them to be careful if they are going to drive along the course to cheer you on at various locations.
+Just remind spectators to be careful if they are going to drive along the course to cheer you on at various locations.
 And also remind them to make awesome signs for you, bring their cowbells to help keep your energy up and flowers for the finish line!

 Are Dogs allowed on course?
 Unfortunately due to insurance requirements, only Service Dogs are allowed on course and must start at the end of the race after all other participants have started.